-Wesco is committed to leading and driving socio-economic growth through Supplier Diversity and promoting the participation of minority-, women-, disabled-, veteran-, and LGBTQIA+-owned enterprises in our distribution business.
+Wesco is committed to leading and driving socio-economic growth through Supplier Diversity and promoting the participation of minority-, women-, aboriginal-, people with disabilities-, veteran-, service-disabled veteran, and LGBTQ-owned enterprises in our distribution business.

 Strengthen our diversity supplier community economically.

-Offer minority, LGBTQIA+, WBE, DVOB, SDVOB, SBE, and DBE businesses an opportunity to compete on an equal basis.
+Offer DBEs and SBA defined businesses an opportunity to compete on an equal basis.

 Support the demand from customers for value-added and third-party certified diversity partners.